-Another fundamental tool for the dissemination of project results and research were conferences and meetings.
-These occasions represented opportunities that were essential for the presentation of the work carried out in APPLICATE to various audiences and groups, from fellow scientists, to industry and policymakers.
-As Hewitt et al. (2017) describe in their paper, "such activities enabl[e] co-learning and co-development of products and services."
-This is an aspect of the communication strategy that heavily relies on the involvement of scientists and researchers, to present their studies and connect with the community.
+Other fundamental tools for the dissemination of project results and research were conferences and meetings.
+These occasions represented opportunities that were essential for the presentation of the work carried out in APPLICATE to various audiences and groups, from fellow scientists to industry and policy makers.
+As Hewitt et al. (2017) describe in their paper, "such activities enabl[e] co-learning and codevelopment of products and services".
+This is an aspect of the communication strategy that heavily relies on the involvement of scientists and researchers to present their studies and connect with the community.

-The project has also established its presence on social media: the APPLICATE Twitter profile has been set up with the objective to communicate in a quick and relatable way the events, activities, and progress of the project, to relate with a broader public that goes beyond the academic, political or industrial frameworks, and ultimately to maintain an easier contact with projects and institutes that carry out similar studies.
+The project has also established its presence on social media: the APPLICATE Twitter profile has been set up with the objective of communicating in a quick and relatable way the events, activities, and progress of the project to relate to a broader public that goes beyond the academic, political, or industrial frameworks and ultimately to maintain an easier contact with projects and institutes that carry out similar studies.

 Other information materials have then been produced to convey specific information to targeted audiences, often in institutional frameworks.
-These documents include e.g., policy briefs, which summarize valuable information presented in a way that would especially target policymakers and governmental officials, presented during policy events and workshops.
+These documents include, e.g., policy briefs, which summarize valuable information presented in a way that would especially target policy makers and governmental officials, presented during policy events and workshops.

-At the beginning of the project a list of target stakeholders addressed by the APPLICATE project and their communication requirements has been developed which included the target audience of the communication, objective, and content of the communication, the type of language (e.g., technical, functional, industry-dependent, non-specialist), the primary mean of the communication along with the timing and the responsible team member to guide all the team members and especially the Executive Board, the coordination team and the communication and dissemination team (Johannsson et al., 2019).
+At the beginning of the project a list of target stakeholders addressed by the APPLICATE project and their communication requirements was developed which included the target audience of the communication, objective, and content of the communication, the type of language (e.g., technical, functional, industry-dependent, non-specialist), the primary mean of the communication along with the timing and the responsible team member to guide all the team members and especially the Executive Board, the coordination team, and the communication and dissemination teams (Johannsson et al., 2019).